yesterdayne/yesterdayne/README.md

 --------------------------------
 ![bonnie](https://github.com/user-attachments/assets/c29631e1-830c-432e-a3d8-c56d18d9888b)

-i like just watching people's convos and looking at everyone's skins. if i happen to stop right in front of you or over you i'm sorry it's not on purpose, i'll move when i realize, i am probably just looking at a different part of the screen lol.

 **the best way for me to notice you is to whisper me**, *but sometimes i still manage to miss whispers!*

 if you have a skin from the same show/game/whatever as me, feel free to sit next to me and hang if you want! just don't expect me to really talk much, but i don't mind if we silently vibe around each other!

-i am not very good at the whole like, expression in-game type thing so sorry if i'm kind of static LOL. i get overwhelmed by my hotbar sometimes and just.
-Forget. if my eyes are looking in your direction it's probably an accident tbh.

 if i'm hanging w/ someone it's usually my friend [jinxx](https://github.com/JinxxedVexx)! they are my bestie and we like to make matching ponies :) ! also she's a great artist so u should like check him out.